Deploying / Undeploying Rules Packages

 - Select the Tenant to which the rule package belongs from the drop-down list.

-- In the Explorer Tree, select the name of the rule package.
+- In the left navigation, select the name of the rule package.

 - Under the rule package, select Deploy Rules.
 (The number of rules as yet not included in a snapshot appears in parentheses.)
 The Details Panel contains two tabs: